takari/team-documentation/en/03-installation/01-chapter3.markdown

 # Installing TDM

-This chapter covers the installation process for TDM.
+This chapter covers the installation process for the Takari Extensions for Apache Maven - TEAM.

-## Before You Start

-Before you start installing TDM there are a few things to establish.
+Before you start installing TEAM there are a few things to establish.
 The following sections outline a few assumptions about the audience for this chapter as well as the prerequisites necessary for a successful installation.

-### Assumptions
+## Assumptions

-One of the assumptions of TDM is that you are already somewhat familiar with Maven terminology.
+One of the assumptions of TEAM is that you are already somewhat familiar with Maven terminology.
 You understand how to install Maven, and you also understand how to run Maven from the command-line.
 The good news is that, if you know how to do these two things, the installation process should be very easy for you.